View Related Sites

 For information about where you can take the test, visit the How to register page.

 Yes, you can withdraw your entry for the test.
 Your Exams Officer will need to do this for you.
-Your entry can only be withdrawn until Monday 15 October 2019.
-If your entry is withdrawn by 15 October, your entry fee will be refunded.
+Your entry can only be withdrawn until 15 October 2019.
+If your entry is withdrawn by 15 October, your standard entry fee will be refunded.
+Late entry fees are not refunded.

 Candidates can take only pencils, pens and erasers into the examination.
 For each question, candidates should indicate their one chosen answer by shading the appropriate circle on the answer sheet using soft pencil.